justin0979/AdvancedNodeJSBlog/README.md

 working on both development and production (on heroku).
 Below mentions issues that can occur (though nothing really specific because I can't remember each issue).

-### There is a possiblity of needing to install extra packages during course or refer to Fixes sections from Fullstack course.
+### There is a possiblity of needing to install extra packages during course, some of which refer to Fixes sections from Fullstack course.

 When I was taking "Node with React: Fullstack Web Development", the course had several `Fixes` sections to address old code.
 Even though I've run